maksgraczyk/Polassis/README.md

 (under construction)

 ## Third party resources used
-If you see that your work is used in any format in Polassis without the credit below, please let me know: I will add the acknowledgement.
+If you see that your work is used in any format in Polassis without the credit below, please let me know: I will add the acknowledgement or modify the code so that it does not use your work illegally.
 Thank you!

 ### Libraries
 * Apache Commons IO 2.6: under [the Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0)